anthonycaccese/colorful-simplified-es/README.md

 - `Font Size` - sets the size that text will render at.
 This can be helpful when using the theme on small screens.
    - Supported Font Sizes:
-   - `Medium` - Default size, good for computer monitors and tv.
+   - `Medium` - Default size, good for computer monitors and tvs.
    - `Large` - Larger size, good for small handheld screens under 6 inches in size.

 ### **Aspect Ratio**